samplemaker/freefem_matlab_octave_plot/README.md

 A mesh file consists of three parts:

-1. the mesh points as nodal coordinates
+1. a mesh point list containing the nodal coordinates
 2. a list of boundary elements including the boundary labels
 3. list of triangles or tetrahedra defining the mesh in terms of connectivity

-These three blocks are stored in the variables `p`, `b` and `t`.
+These three blocks are stored in the variables `p`, `b` and `t` respectively.

 **2D FreeFem++ Format**